lunadoan/linkedin-scraping/README.md

 1. **Clone the Repository**
    Clone this repository to your local machine.

-   ⚠️ If you don't have Python in your PC, go to [Replit](https://replit.com/) to run the app without installing Python.
+   ⚠️ **If you don't have Python in your PC**, go to [Replit](https://replit.com/) to run the app without installing Python.
 Any other cloud that supports Selenium can work.

 2. **Install the Required Packages**
    Run the following command to install all necessary packages: